This post may contain affiliate links. Read the full disclosure

 There are several houses located nearby the prison and church grounds that were home to many of the important individuals involved in the prison management over the years.
 Many are now restored and able to be viewed during your visit and some are said to be haunted.
 Eeeek!

 Between the houses and the prison sites are some lovely expansive gardens, filled with colourful flowers and greenery.
-There is also the every so important Commandant’s garden, planted back in 1950 and maintained since, along with the Commandant’s well preserved residence.
+There is also the ever-so-important Commandant’s garden, planted back in 1950 and maintained since, along with the Commandant’s well-preserved residence.

-There are plenty of bus services and tours available to transport you to Port Arthur from the surrounding cities and from Hobart city.
+There are plenty of bus services and tours available to transport you to Port Arthur from Hobart and other parts of Tasmania.

 We had a hire car and took the self-drive option.
 If you choose to travel to Port Arthur via private transport, be mindful of the windy roads and wildlife.
 It is the one downfall to the beautiful natural scenery along the way.

 If you are looking to spend more time in the area, there are plenty of great places to stay near Port Arthur.
 Check out these highly-rated options that are suited to families visiting the area: